cannikin/cameronjs-html-webpack-plugin/README.md

 `source` is relative to `webpack.config.js` and is where your HTML templates live.

 `layouts` is relative to `source` and is where your layout files live.

-`partials` is realtive to `source` and is where your partials live.

 Generated HTML pages will be emitted to the `output.path` set in the config file.